RealScout/deep-learning-images/README.md

 ## Step 0

-Download the v4 cuDNN bundle from https://developer.nvidia.com/cudnn and place it in `install/`.  *note:* https://github.com/RealScout/deep-learning-images/issues/4 *in to upgrade to v5.*
+Download the v5 cuDNN bundle from https://developer.nvidia.com/cudnn and place it in `install/`.

 You'll also need:
   * [Packer](https://www.packer.io/downloads.html)